19th European Society for Biomedical Research on Alcoholism Conference

 FGF21 and personality functioning: A potential marker of abstinence

-J. Wagner-Skacel, Graz, AUT
+J. Wagner-Skacel, Graz, Austria

 Neuropeptid Y and FGF21 in the gut-liver-brain axis